Apologies can be uncomfortable, right?

 Here’s where it gets fun.

 Encourage your students to be OVER THE TOP dramatic with their apologies.
 Hand to chest.
 Remorseful sighs.
-“I hope you can EVER forgive me!” delivered like they’re in a soap opera.
+“I hope you can SOMEDAY forgive me!” delivered like they’re in a soap opera.

 Why?
-Because the humor makes it memorable.
+Because the humor makes it memorable, that’s why!
 And when students are laughing and hamming it up, they stop being self-conscious about practicing English.

 The theatrics help the phrases sink in.
-When they need to actually apologize later, the words come more naturally because they’ve played with them.
+When they need to truly apologize later, the words come more naturally because they’ve played with them.

 That’s it from me.
 See you in the next post!